hasura/graphql-engine/docs/graphql/core/schema/custom-functions.rst

 Creating SQL functions
 ----------------------

+SQL functions can be created using SQL statements which can be executed as follows:

 .. rst-class:: api_tabs
 .. tabs::

   .. tab:: Console

-    SQL functions can be created using SQL which can be run in the Hasura console:

     - Head to the ``Data -> SQL`` section of the Hasura console
     - Enter your `create function SQL statement <https://www.postgresql.org/docs/current/sql-createfunction.html>`__